Best Time To Dive in the Philippines + Monthly Guide on Where to Go

 Limasawa Island is also a fantastic island to visit for diving vibrant coral formations, steep walls, and beautiful coral gardens.

-From December to May, Sogod Bay offers the chance to embark on sustainable whale shark snorkeling tours.
+From November to May, Sogod Bay offers the chance to embark on sustainable whale shark snorkeling tours.
 These gentle giants can be encountered in their natural habitat, allowing for awe-inspiring and responsible wildlife interactions.

 To reach Sogod Bay, you can fly to Tacloban Airport in Leyte and then take a land transfer to Padre Burgos.
 From there, dive resorts and operators can arrange boat transfers to the dive sites.